defcast/defcast.github.io/_posts/2017-12-28-task-management-suite.markdown

 In the paid version of [Asana] you are able to add `custom fields` to your projects.
 This is useful since it lets users to:

-- Add certain data to all the tasks in a project
+- Add specified data to all the tasks in a project
-- Track tasks across projects (e.g., priority, time allotment, platform, client)
+- Track details across projects (e.g., priority, time allotment, platform, client)
 - Ensure users fill out particular information for each task in a project
-- Sort or search tasks and prjects by specific data fields
+- Sort or search tasks and projects by specific data fields

 [Asana] also allows the use of `tags` for searching and categorizing tasks and while that is useful too it's less formal.